The spaces of urban production

 HAFENCITY Objective: to increase the built-up area of the city by 40% by adding 45,000 jobs and 15,000 new inhabitants, by recycling old brownfields and port warehouses, behind a linear 70 km of façades and 10 kms of walks "feet in the water".
 Today, halfway through its realization and after initial corrections, INTA-Formation proposes to go to examine its progress, to measure its successes and to question its governance by asking what it would conceive today. differently if everything was to start again? (eg symbiosis between circular economy, climate resilience, strategic or integrated planning, knowledge economy, smart technologies, social innovation).

-The pictures of our trip in Hamburg can be seen here:
+The pictures of our spring trip in Hamburg can be seen here:

 PARIS Sessions will be hosted by the Training centre of the Paris Region Architect association.